Vanessa Bryant Posts Sweet Birthday Message For Gigi: ‘You Are Part Of My Soul Forever’

 “Happy 14th Birthday to my sweet baby girl, Gianna,” Vanessa wrote.
 “Mommy loves you more than I can ever show you.
 You are part of MY SOUL forever.
 I miss you so much every day.
 I wish I could wake up and have you here with me.
 I miss your smile, your hugs and your giggles.
 I miss EVERYTHING about YOU, Gigi.
 I LOVE YOU so much!!!!!!!”

-Vanessa ended the post with several emoji, including hearts, a party horn and a birthday cake.
+Vanessa ended the post with several emoji, including hearts, a party horn, and a birthday cake.
 Shortly after publishing her loving words, Vanessa received more than 800,000 likes from her Instagram followers.
 Gigi also received a plethora of birthday wishes and heart emoji from Vanessa’s supporters.

 Kobe and Vanessa welcomed Gianna into the world on May 1, 2006.
-She was the middle child of their four daughters- Natalia, 17, Bianka, 3 and Capri, 9 months.
+She was the middle child of their four daughters — Natalia, 17, Bianka, 3, and Capri, 9 months.
 At the time of her passing, Gigi had ambitions of following in her father’s legendary footsteps.
 Under Kobe’s coaching, she was actively pursuing a career in the WNBA.
-She had already committed to attending University of Connecticut (UConn) once she graduated from high school because she was a major fan of their basketball team.
+She had already committed to attending the University of Connecticut (UConn) once she graduated from high school because she was a major fan of their basketball team.
 Gigi’s passion for the sport was something Kobe credited for bringing him back to basketball.
 Prior to teaching his daughter, he admitted he wasn’t interested in basketball as much after his 2016 retirement from the game.